-M. Asli Dukan is an award-winning filmmaker and visual artist who works primarily in the genres of speculative fiction as a subversive, radical and liberatory practice.
+M. Asli Dukan is a filmmaker, visual artist and photographer who works primarily in the genres of speculative fiction as a subversive, radical and liberatory practice.
 She has screened at numerous film festivals in North America including the Newark International Film Festival, the Imagenation Film and Music Festival, the Langston Hughes Film Festival, the BlackStar Film Festival and at T.O.
 Webfest in Toronto, Canada.
 In 2017, her mixed-media, augmented-reality installation, the “Resistance Time Portal”, which centered Black radicalism in a futuristic narrative, made its debut in the Distance≠Time exhibition at the Icebox Project Space.
-In 2019, her experimental speculative fiction short, Memories from the Future, was a selection of Open Video Call for the spring/summer exhibition at the Institute for Contemporary Art in Philadelphia.
-She has been the recipient of several grants, awards and fellowships, including a 2016 Transformation Award from the Leeway Foundation, a 2016 NBPC 360 fellowship from Black Public Media, a 2018 Philadelphia Independent Media Finishing Fund, a 2018 Flaherty Seminar fellowship and a 2019 Sachs Program for Arts Innovation grant.
-In 2018, she completed Resistance: the battle of philadelphia, a near-future web series about a community’s struggle against surveillance and state violence.
-She is in production on Invisible Universe, a documentary about Black creators in speculative fiction.
+In 2018, she completed season one of Resistance: the battle of philadelphia, a web series about a community’s struggle against state surveillance and state violence.
+In 2019, her experimental short, Memories from the Future, was a selection of Open Video Call for the spring/summer exhibition at the Institute for Contemporary Art in Philadelphia.
+She has been the recipient of several grants, awards and fellowships, including a 2016 Transformation Award from the Leeway Foundation, a 2016 NBPC 360 fellowship from Black Public Media, a 2018 Flaherty Seminar fellowship, a 2020 Independence Public Media grant and a 2020 Sundance Institute Knight Alumni grant.
+She is in post-production on Invisible Universe, a feature documentary about Black creators in speculative fiction.
 She is also in development on the anthology horror film, Skin Folk, based on the book by Nalo Hopkinson.
 She holds an MFA from the City University of New York and currently resides and teaches in Philadelphia.